MingyuhuiLiu/MingyuhuiLiu.github.io/index.md

 Jane is a second-year MS candidate in Data Analytics in GWU.
 She is also holding a Master's Degree in Environmental Management from Duke University, and a Bachelor's degree in Mechanical Engineering from Xi'an Jiaotong University, Xi'an, China.

-For more information, please click [here](https://mingyuhuiliu.github.io/pages/about.html) to go to "Intro" for a quick walk-down bullet points.

 During her leisure time, Jane loves traveling, filming and Soccer.
 Click [here](https://mingyuhuiliu.github.io/pages/lifestyle.html) to see more about her traveling, volunteering and Soccer-Loving photos and stories!

 ### <a name="Portfolio"></a>Portfolio: Skills/Tools Examples